:: Wholesale prices (to shops) are listed :: Retail prices (to individuals) are double ::

 Simple indian hoop earrings:

-Five pairs of old silver Indian coiled hoops.
+Old silver Indian coiled hoops.
+Around 18 gauge.

 Like those seen above with discs, these are usually worn in sets of several pairs along the helix.